minima-global/minidocs/docs/about/tokendistribution.md

 23% of Minima's total supply (230,000,000 coins) is allocated to the Loyalty Program & Grants category, that includes both Loyalty Program and Grants subcategories.

 #### Loyalty Program

-After the Token Generation Event, Minima will launch an innovative Loyalty Program that will be open to all.
-Unlike traditional farming schemes, Minima’s Loyalty Program will be a non-custodial, fully-collateralised yield product.

-The Loyalty Program will offer excellent rewards in the form of Native Minima ($MINIMA), paid to participants who lock up their holdings for set periods of time.
-Encouraging continued node running, and reducing the total circulating supply of Minima while creating genuine demand for coins.
+Although the loyalty program has now ended, users can earn a yield on their native Minima coins via the [Maximize](https://minidapps.minima.global/) MiniDapp.
+Yield is in the form of native Minima, paid to participants who lock up their holdings for set periods of time - encouraging continued node running and reducing the total circulating supply of Minima while creating genuine demand for coins.

 #### Grants

-Will be available to enable interesting and novel use cases to be built on Minima.
-They will be awarded to developers and entrepreneurs through a series of scheduled application rounds, in collaboration with a range of Minima partners, to accelerate the growth of the network.
+[Grants](https://www.minima.global/apply-for-grant) are available for building interesting and novel use cases on Minima.
+They will be awarded to developers and entrepreneurs, in collaboration with a range of Minima partners, to accelerate the growth of the network.

-Grants will also be available for individuals who discover critical bugs and report them to the #support channel on [Discord](https://discord.gg/minima), before anyone else.
+Bounties are also be available for individuals who discover critical bugs and report them to the #bug-reports channel on [Discord](https://discord.gg/minima), before anyone else.

-Subscribe to our announcement channel on [Discord](https://discord.gg/minima) or [Telegram](https://t.me/MinimaGlobal) to be the first to know once the Loyalty Program and Grants become available.

 #### Circulating Supply